7 Best ways to Incorporate Natural Light in Your Building Design in Architecture

 4. Glass blocks

-- They come with variations.
-For example- clear, patterned, frosted, curved, coloured, etc.
+They come with variations.
+For example- clear, patterned, frosted, curved, colored, etc.

 Apart from these commonly used daylighting elements, many innovations have been made and implied.
 Some of them are-

 This method uses refraction of light over reflection.

 It can be used with windows or skylights.

 Sunlight is refracted away from the inside of the room to eliminate glare while allowing daylight to propagate below.

 They alter the distribution of sunlight in a room.

 They help in getting daylight to the further back of rooms by reflecting light on the ceiling.